renderpci/dedalo/docs/core/components/component_date.md

 options: date | range | period | time

 Defines the type of date to be use.
-By default component_date set a `date` mode
+By default, component_date set `date` mode.

 Example to set a range: